ForAllSecure/bncov/README.md

 - Changed old helpers `bncov.get_bv`/`bncov.get_covdb` to
   `bncov.make_bv`/`bncov.make_covdb` for making a Binary View from a target file and covdb from a binary and a coverage directory, respectively
+- All function-related covdb member functions now default to keying off of function start addresses rather than names since function starts are unique and more usable for many applications.
+Extra optional args or helper functions implement the existing behavior.
 ## Installation

 The easiest way is to install via the Binary Ninja plugin manager!